 Depending on the work you are doing you may be able to utilize Wi-Fi.
 The general rule of thumb is the lighter use of applications and files the more Wi-Fi may be able to use.

 There are several factors limiting, or perhaps better said thwart the performance of a Wi-Fi connection.
 For example; in order to have a secure wireless connection the Home Wi-Fi network has to be encrypted.
-Nowadays, we accomplish that by using the latest algorithm WPA2.
+Nowadays, we accomplish that by using the latest wireless encryption algorithm (WPA3).
 This encryption (however hardly noticeable) adds time and perception to the overall connectivity.
 Demanding more horsepower on the Wireless Router (for a better experience), the laptop, and tolerance on apps.

 Add to the first level of encryption we have to also account that in order to connect to work most of us have to use some form of a VPN client.
 Which in short establishes a secure tunnel from Remote/Office servers to our laptop at home.
 In plain English, it is another encryption.
 There will be a secure (encrypted) Wi-Fi using a secure VPN to work.
 So a double-double, secure sure it is.
 Fast, maybe not so much.